-\begin{proof}[Proof of Proposition \ref{prop:rectangle}] By Theorem \ref{thm:int-game} and Lemma \ref{lem:game-lower}, there are game graphs of $\gamINT(k)$ with chromatic number $3k-2$.
-See Figure \ref{fig:int-game} for an illustration.
-It remains to show that every game graph of $\gamINT(k)$ has an intersection representation by axis-parallel rectangles.
+\begin{proof}[Proof of Proposition \ref{prop:rectangle}] By Theorem \ref{thm:int-game} and Lemma \ref{lem:game-lower}, there are game graphs of $\gamINT(k)$ with chromatic number $3k-2$ (see Figure \ref{fig:int-game}).
+It remains to show that every game graph of $\gamINT(k)$ has an intersection model by axis-parallel rectangles.